 How did Kinetica come about in the first place?
 Let’s take a few steps back so I can explain what’s happened to data management infrastructures over the last several years.
 In the past, organizations have struggled to benefit from the influx of live data such as IoT, as their legacy systems were only designed to periodically load data from transactional systems (OLTPs).
 They were hitting the performance and scale limits of today’s in-memory and traditional databases; they simply couldn’t ingest and query multiple real-time data sources.

 We created Kinetica, a GPU-accelerated database that simultaneously ingests, explores, analyzes, and visualizes streaming data, to solve the real-time data problem.

 The database that we developed was centered around massive parallelization, utilizing GPUs to explore and visualize data in space and time–an approach that has been patented and won a High Performance Computing Innovation Excellence Award from IDC.
-And then in 2012, GPUdb was launched at scale, ingesting and analyzing over 200 different data feeds, to track terrorist activity in real time.

 Fast forward to today: we have re-branded the company to Kinetica and moved our headquarters to San Francisco, so that we can focus on being the leading GPU-accelerated database provider for those organizations that need to make critical decisions instantaneously based on the influx of their data.